JackCooper666/learning-note/ROS/hardware/RTK/xsens/xsens_mti_680g/xsens-mti-680g.md

 10. if changing the mount points does not work, there may be two reasons now:
 	1. the antenna of the xsens mti 680g may not good enough
 	2. weather or the geographical environment is not good
-	3. the GNSS system is not good, switch to the Beidou, the default is GLONASS and GPS
+	3. the GNSS system is not good, switch to the Beidou, the default is GLONASS

 The NTRIP Client window is divided into two sections:
 1. Under NTRIP caster settings, the user can log-in to the desired NTRIP server by providing the address, port number, username and password.